-The Ian Ramsey Centre for Science and Religion (IRC) at the University of Oxford is pleased to offer five grants of up to \$65,000, five grants of up to \$30,000, ten grants of up to \$15,000 and fifteen grants of up to \$5000 to individuals or research groups based at recognised Central and Eastern European (CEE) institutions to conduct interdisciplinary research on questions at the intersection of science and religion.
+The Ian Ramsey Centre for Science and Religion (IRC) at the University of Oxford is pleased to offer up to four grants of up to \$65,000, four grants of up to \$30,000, eight grants of up to \$15,000 and eight grants of up to \$5000 to individuals or research groups based at Central and Eastern European (CEE) institutions to conduct interdisciplinary research on questions at the intersection of science and religion.
 Grants will be awarded by competitive evaluation on the basis of project proposals.
-There will be two rounds of applications.
-Proposals submitted for the first round must be received by the IRC no later than 29 May 2020.
-The second round of applications is expected to take place early in 2022.
+Proposals must be received by the IRC no later than 30 November 2022.